larson-group/clubb_release/input/case_setups/Readme.txt

 l_lh_cloud_weighted_sampling | logical
   Pick points in and out of cloud latin hypercube sampling (K&K).
-Note that LH_microphys_calls must be an even number to enable this.
+Note that LH_microphys_calls must be even, and sequence length must be 1 in order to enable this.

 LH_microphys_calls | integer
   Number of latin hypercube samples to call the microphysics with (K&K).